Wednesday, December 27, 2023

 Buffy The Vampire Slayer was a show I was once and kind of still am a fan of, it was my favorite TV show of all time before PLL and Anime entered my life.
 But the narrative often presented by many of it's fans that it was not just the first Girl Power TV show but also the beginning of what I'll call Semi-Episodic Television in general, annoys me.

 That narrative forgets that La Femme Nikkita started airing at almost the exact same time in January of 1997, and that Xena Warrior Princess had been on the air since September of 95.
 "Neither of those is about a Blonde High School Girl with a superhero like double life" you may retort.
-Well The Secret World of Alex Mack started in October of 1994 and lasted 4 season overlapping with Buffy.
+Well The Secret World of Alex Mack started in October of 1994 and lasted 4 seasons overlapping with Buffy.

 And all of that is without even getting into the Girl Power Anime that was already officially available to American audiences.
 Sailor Moon's DiC Dub debuted in Canada in late 95 and was on American TV by some point in 96.
 The early episodes of Slayers were dubbed by the end of 95 as well, also Bubblegum Crisis had been released in the States in 91 and 92 and was Dubbed in 94.

 But speaking of Sailor Moon perhaps it's hypocritical of me to say all this now when earlier this year I tired to defend the notion of Sailor Moon single handedly creating her genre (whatever you call it), well really Codename Sailor V in 1991.
 The thing is 1990 had the first Devil Hunter Yohko OVA which technically fits all the requirements for being a Magical Girl Warrior but really doesn't fit in Aesthetically or Thematically.
 And 92 also had the original video game debut of Galaxy Frauline Yuna.
 Then there's other niche things like Dream Hunter Rem.
 So I still agree with distinguishing the Magical Girl Warrior genre from the Sally the Witch style sitcoms or the Idol variation.
-But Sailor Moon merely the biggest not only piece of the puzzle of how that genre formed.
+But Sailor Moon is merely the biggest not only piece of the puzzle of how that genre formed.

 And all this is part of why even when a trend does seem to Chronologically have a pretty undisputable singular starting point I still oppose dismissing everything that came after as mere copycats.
 Yuki Yuna Is A Hero and Daybreak Illusion and Blue Reflection Ray each feel to me like shows their creators were trying to say something with, and that they would have tried to make in some form even without Madoka Magica coming first.